TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

 taito open client:prod         # Open application GUI
 ```

 > At this point your production environment already exists.
-However, before releasing it to the real end-users you need to do some additional tasks that are explained in chapter [9.
+However, before releasing it to the real end-users you might want to do some additional tasks that are explained in chapter [9.
 Production setup](#09-production-setup).

 ### 5.6.
 Create canary environment